liangwt/redis-cli/readme.md

 ### Introduction

-A very very simaple redis-cli writen by golang
+A very very simple redis-cli written by golang

 ### Usages